After you Finish your Course FAQs

 Summary: These visas allow you to do certain types of work in the UK, including work experience and internships, for a period of one year or for two years, depending on the scheme.
 The Youth Mobility visa is limited to certain nationalities.
 The employer must have a Tier 5 licence to be able to sponsor you.

 More info: UKVI or UKCISA

 Yes.
-The Bangor University Careers and Employability Service offers support to students searching for employment during and after they study.
+The Bangor University Skills and Employability Service offers support to students searching for employment during and after they study.

 International students may have restrictions on the number of hours they can work:

 EEA Nationals are free to work unrestricted hours in the United Kingdom without having to obtain permission to work.

 Non-EEA Nationals will normally receive a stamp in their passport restricting the amount of hours they are entitled to work and the type of work they can take.

 For more information, see Work and Volunteering on our web pages.